WizardRyan/recipe-app-angular/README.md

 ## Help

-for help on how to use the app, click the "?" button while your at the site
+for help on how to use the app, click the "?" button while you're at the site